Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Introduction

 \section{Introduction}

-Industrial robots have recently expanded for safe and efficient manufacturing processes, which has led to autonomous factory systems \cite{IFR2022}.
-These robots have supported mass production in traditional industrial societies.
-Recently, there has been growing interest in the research community to explore the potential of human-robot collaboration and cooperation (HRC), enabling people to work together with industrial robots in a shared workspace more efficiently and productively \cite{Kopp2020}.
-An HRC technology is a promising solution to fit the current manufacturing style, such as the limited production of diversified products.
-Although many autonomous robots are used in industrial sites, their efficient usage in HRC remains challenging.
-For example, when a manufacturing robot fails to complete a task, e.g., drops a grasped object, a human operator cannot enter the workspace to deal with it until the production cell system stops.
-According to ISO\,10218-1 \cite{ISO10218-1}, a general recovery process can involve the following steps: \begin{enumerate} \item Stopping the whole or a part of the production cell. \item Entering the robot workspace. \item Recovering the production system, for example, removing the dropped part. \item Moving out of the workspace. \item Initializing and restarting the production system. \end{enumerate} This process can be regarded as the most conservative way in HRC to minimize the collision risk between the recovering human worker and the autonomous manufacturing robot.
-Note that, ISO/TS\,15066 relaxes the safety regulation in a collaborative robot system \cite{ISOTS15066}.
-However, HRC work has yet to be populated in industrial manufacturing sites due to immature HRC technology.
-At the 2020 World Robot Summit, teams whose robots failed to perform tasks were prohibited from entering the workspace until their system stopped for safety \cite{WRS2021,Yokokohji2022}.
-Production needs to be suspended for some time and cause deadlock situations, which would lead to a reduction in the factory's productivity as shown in the left column of Fig.~\ref{fig:background}.
-Robotic manufacturing technologies have been recently studied and the success rate is increasing using sim-to-real technologies \cite{Narang2022,Tang2023}, but still can be improved.
-Since a lot of manufacturing robots are used in many production cells at a huge factory, more than one robot might always need to be suspended.
-If collision avoidance is sufficiently low with innovative HRC technology, the manufacturing and recovery processes can be conducted simultaneously, which would help reduce productivity loss as shown in the right column in Fig.~\ref{fig:background}.
+The recent expansion of industrial robots has significantly contributed to the establishment of safe and efficient manufacturing processes, resulting in the development of autonomous factory systems \cite{IFR2022}.
+These robots have played a crucial role in supporting mass production within traditional industrial societies.
+Recently, the potential of human-robot collaboration and cooperation (HRC) has been increasingly explored to enhance efficiency and productivity in shared workspaces with industrial robots \cite{Kopp2020}.
+HRC technology presents a promising solution aligning with the current trend of limited production of diversified products.
+While mass production allows for dedicated system development, a versatile robotic system is required for variable-volume production systems.
+Despite the introduction of numerous autonomous robots to industrial sites, their effective utilization in HRC poses persistent challenges.
+For instance, when a pre-programmed manufacturing robot encounters a failure, such as dropping a grasped object, it lacks the capability to autonomously address the failure.
+Consequently, human worker intervention becomes imperative for the recovery of the factory system.
+However, a human operator cannot enter the workspace to address the failure until the production cell system comes to a halt for safety reasons, as illustrated in the left column "Conventional Recovery" of Fig.~\ref{fig:background}.
+In accordance with ISO\,10218-1 \cite{ISO10218-1}, a general recovery process typically involves the following steps: \begin{enumerate} \item Stopping the whole or a part of the production cell. \item Entering the robot workspace. \item Recovering the production system, for example, removing the dropped part. \item Moving out of the workspace. \item Initializing and restarting the production system. \end{enumerate} This process is considered the most conservative approach in HRC to minimize collision risks between the human recovery worker and the autonomous manufacturing robot.
+ISO/TS\,15066 relaxes safety regulations in collaborative robot systems \cite{ISOTS15066}.
+However, the adoption of HRC work in industrial manufacturing sites remains limited due to the nascent state of HRC technology.
+During the 2020 World Robot Summit, teams with robots unable to perform assembling tasks were prohibited from entering the workspace until their systems were deemed safe \cite{WRS2021,Yokokohji2022}.
+This practice leads to production suspension and potential deadlock situations, causing a reduction in the factory's productivity.
+While advancements in robotic manufacturing technologies have been notable, with increasing success rates using sim-to-real technologies \cite{Narang2022,Tang2023}, practical implementation still requires improvement.
+Given the widespread use of manufacturing robots across numerous production cells in large factories, the possibility of failure recovery cannot be disregarded.
+The prospect of simultaneous manufacturing and recovery processes becomes viable if innovative HRC technology sufficiently reduces collision avoidance risks.
+Enabling such concurrent operations contributes to minimizing productivity losses in industrial recovery scenarios.